Tuesday, June 27, 2017

 Wednesday, June 21, 2017

-• Contrasting The Christian and Muslim Worldviews:
+Contrasting the Christian and Muslim Worldviews:

--How can Muslims claim that the Bible has been corrupted when their own holy book admits to the divine inspiration of the Torah (Sura 2:87), the Psalms (Sura 4:163), and the gospel (Sura 3:3-4; 5:46)?
-According to the Koran, the words of Allah cannot be perverted (Sura 6:34; 6:115; 10:64).
+Muslims frequently argue that the Christian Bible has been lost or altered.
+Yet, the Quran itself affirms the divine inspiration of the Torah (Sura 2:87), the Psalms (Sura 4:163), and the Gospel (Sura 3:3–4; 5:46).
+Moreover, it declares that Allah’s words cannot be altered (Sura 6:34; 6:115; 10:64).

-• Inconsistencies In Muslim Logic:
+Inconsistencies in Muslim Logic:

 Saturday, June 10, 2017